A daily blog of my robotics journey in SF, Summer 2025

 I noticed two interesting things:

-Captures require two policy runs: First to remove the opponent’s piece, then to move our piece into place.
-I’ll need a good strategy to choose the drop-off location for the captured piece - ideally somewhere close to the robot and not too close to other pieces.
+Captures require two policy runs: first to remove the opponent’s piece, then to move our piece into place.
+I’ll need a good strategy to choose the drop-off location for the captured piece—ideally somewhere close to the robot and not too close to other pieces.

-Castling also requires two moves: My current visualiser only draws one arrow, so I’ll need to update the logic to handle two.
+Castling also requires two moves: my current visualiser only draws one arrow, so I’ll need to update the logic to handle two.

-Also, my piece detection model struggles most with queens and kings - likely because they appear less frequently and there’s less training data for them.
+Also, my piece-detection model struggles most with queens and kings—likely because they appear less frequently and there’s less training data for them.
 I wonder if the same issue will arise in the action model, since some pieces are moved less often.
 Playing more endgames could help balance this out.

 Damn.
 That’s going to be hard.
 But also exactly why I’m doing this: to reach the hard parts of robotics and develop a concrete understanding of what it really means to build capable robots.